Highfire1/sfu-prerequisites-parsing/README.md

 You will need an `OPENROUTER_API_KEY` in a `.env` file.

-Parsing one course requires about 3 to 15 cents depending on its complexity
+Parsing one course costs 2.3 cents on average (so far)

 ### Currently Known Issues